systerel/S2OPC/README.md

   - Only if NOT compiled with S2OPC_NANO_PROFILE set to 1:
     - Subscription and MonitoredItem services (except TransferSubscriptions and SetTriggering)
   - Only if compiled with S2OPC_NODE_MANAGEMENT set to 1:
-    - AddNodes service (simplified: variable node only, no NodeId generation, simplified checks on ReferenceType/Type definition, single node added only without automated generation based on type)
+    - AddNodes service (simplified: instance node only, no NodeId generation, simplified checks on ReferenceType/Type definition, single node added only without automated generation based on type),
+    - DeleteNodes service.
+      If compiled with S2OPC_NODE_DELETE_CHILD_NODES (option set by default), the child nodes of the deleted node will be recursively deleted.
+The DeleteNodes permission on child nodes will not be considered: only the permission on root node will be considered.
+      If compiled with S2OPC_NODE_DELETE_ORGANIZES_CHILD_NODES (option set by default), Organizes reference will be considered when regarding for child nodes.
   - Python wrapper PyS2OPC for a server: see  `src/ClientServer/frontend/pys2opc/README.md`

 ### Current status